 33. Talk to your therapist about what’s happening in the moment.

 Usually, therapy focuses on processing things that happened outside of the therapy room.
-But some of the most powerful insights come from exploring what just happened in a session, such as a feeling that came up toward your therapist as they were talking.
+But some of the most powerful insights come from exploring what just happened in a session, such as a feeling that came up as your therapist was talking.

 34. Don’t waste time trying to get your therapist to take sides in a dispute.